Brynriv/Rivenes-EDA-2022/My-Poster.md

 ![](My-Poster_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

--   We corrected the skew in our data by taking the natural log of our data points
+-   We corrected the skew in our data by transforming it by taking the natural log of our data points

 ![](My-Poster_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->![](My-Poster_files/figure-gfm/unnamed-chunk-5-2.png)<!-- -->